 By all appearances, it’s a simple and relatively affordable way for women to stay in touch with their bodies, babies, family, and friends during a very special time in their lives.
 When you see it in action, it’s no surprise that Bellabeat’s concept is a hit…

 The Bellabeat App allows you to see your baby’s heartbeat right on your smartphone.
 You can even send the audio recording to friends and family.

+Section 2.
 Monitoring Baby Kick Counts

 Moms-to-Be often find that babies are extra active during certain times or after certain activities from drinking something cold to exercise.
 And, between certain times.
 Taking a few moments to count your baby’s kicks during these times can help you bond with baby and lower stress.